mikomanczak/Augmented-Search-for-Semantic-Scholar/README.md

 An early version of this tool was used in _"Methodology for AI-Based Search Strategy of Scientific Papers: Exemplary Search for Hybrid and Battery Electric Vehicles in the Semantic Scholar Database"_

 [https://www.mdpi.com/2304-6775/12/4/49](https://www.mdpi.com/2304-6775/12/4/49)

+## License

+MIT-0: free to use, modify, and distribute.
+No attribution or acknowledgement required.